This Q&A addresses key questions regarding the International Criminal Court (ICC) and the relationship between the court and the United States.

 The ICC is an independent judicial institution empowered to investigate and prosecute war crimes, crimes against humanity, genocide, and the crime of aggression.
 Its establishment in 2002 signaled the commitment of many countries to fight impunity for the worst international crimes.
 Currently, 123 countries are ICC members, giving the ICC authority, under its founding treaty, the Rome Statute, to investigate and prosecute crimes committed by their nationals or by anyone on their territory.
 As a matter of policy, the ICC prosecutor gives priority to cases against individuals who it determines are most responsible for the crimes under the court’s jurisdiction, regardless of their official position.

 The court has been in operation since 2003.
 It has opened more than two dozen cases based on investigations in 10 countries, most of which are ongoing.
-The court’s prosecutor is considering whether investigations are needed in a further 10 countries.
+In addition to the prosecutor's request pending before the judges to investigate in Afghanistan, the court's prosecutor is considering whether investigations are needed in a further nine countries.
 A request to open an investigation into crimes committed in the context of the armed conflict in Afghanistan, which could include alleged grave crimes related to detainee abuse by US personnel, is pending before the court’s judges.

 The US is not a state party to the Rome Statute.
 The US participated in the negotiations that led to the creation of the court.
 However, in 1998 the US was one of only seven countries – along with China, Iraq, Israel, Libya, Qatar, and Yemen – that voted against the Rome Statute.
 US President Bill Clinton signed the Rome Statute in 2000 but did not submit the treaty to the Senate for ratification.
 In 2002, President George W. Bush effectively “unsigned” the treaty, sending a note to the United Nations secretary-general that the US no longer intended to ratify the treaty and that it did not have any obligations toward it.
 However, since then, US relations with the court have been complicated but often positive (see question 7 below).